“As a litigator, I treat my client's legal issues as if they are my own.”

 Mr. Long has been instrumental in the development of defense strategies in complex litigation matters handled by the Firm.
 He works with clients to find the most cost-effective resolution to disputes and then aggressively pursues litigation where necessary, while keeping open the potential for an amicable resolution.
 He has tried many cases to verdict in both state and federal courts, as well as before the American Arbitration Association.

-In addition to his litigation practice, Mr. Long serves as Howard & Howard Firm General Counsel, handling all of the legal affairs for the Firm and its six offices located in four states.
+In addition to his litigation practice, Mr. Long serves as Howard & Howard's Firm General Counsel, handling all of the legal affairs for the Firm and its five offices located in four states.

 - Michigan State University College of Law, 1994